Complexity of Firefighting on Graphs: NP-Hardness

-In order to show the first, we will build a gadget $H(G,T)$ for an arbitrary graph $G$ such that there is a $T$-winning $m$-strategy for $G$ iff $\ffn(H(G,T))\leq 4m$.\footnote{Note that this construction cannot serve as a polynomial reduction of $\mfft$ to $\mff$, since the size of $H(G, T)$ will be quadratic in $T$ and therefore not polynomial in the encoding size of the $\mfft$-instance $(G, m, T)$.} The main idea of this gadget is to attach the $2$-blowup $\mathbb{G}$ of $G$ (i.e. the graph that arises by replacing every node of $G$ with a $2$-clique and adding edges between all nodes of two cliques if the original two nodes of $G$ were connected) to a circular structure consisting of a lower and an upper part, which serve as a timed fuse and as an interface between $\mathbb{G}$ and the fuse.
+In order to show \texttt{NP-hardness} of $\mff$, we will build a gadget $H(G,T)$ for an arbitrary graph $G$ such that there is a $T$-winning $m$-strategy for $G$ if and only if $\ffn(H(G,T))\leq 4m$.\footnote{Note that this construction cannot serve as a polynomial reduction from $\mfft$ to $\mff$, since the size of $H(G, T)$ will be quadratic in $T$ and therefore not polynomial in the encoding size of the $\mfft$-instance $(G, m, T)$.} The main idea of this gadget is to attach the $2$-blowup $\mathbb{G}$ of $G$ (i.e. the graph that arises by replacing every node of $G$ with a $2$-clique and adding edges between all nodes of two cliques if the original two nodes of $G$ were connected) to a circular structure consisting of a lower and an upper part, which serve as a timed fuse and as an interface between $\mathbb{G}$ and the fuse.
 As a result, the only way to extinguish the whole graph with $4m$ firefighters is to first extinguish the entire lower part, then move along the circle, extinguish $\mathbb{G}$ as fast as possible, and finally catch the fire that spreads in the lower part, right in time before it spreads to the upper part again.
 This is exactly possible if there is a $T$-winning $m$-strategy for $G$.
-To utilize this gadget we can use the \texttt{strongly NP-complete} \textsc{BinPacking} problem~\cite{10.5555/574848} to build a graph such that there is a $T$-winning $m$-strategy iff the \textsc{BinPacking} instance is a yes-instance, which proves that \textsc{BinPacking} can be reduced to $\mff$.
+To utilize this gadget we can use the \texttt{strongly NP-complete} \textsc{BinPacking} problem~\cite{10.5555/574848} to build a graph such that there is a $T$-winning $m$-strategy if and only if the \textsc{BinPacking} instance is a yes-instance, which proves that \textsc{BinPacking} can be reduced to $\mff$.
 Thus, we can conclude that \mff ~is \texttt{NP-hard}.